maneesha/pelicanblog/content/2020/cooking/speculoos.md

 * Preheat oven to 350 degrees F.
 * Put 2 cups of sugar in a wide, heavy oven safe skillet.
 * Put the skillet in the oven and stir every 20-30 minutes until golden brown.
+This can take 2 to 4 hours, depending on how golden brown you want it.
 * Let cool in the skillet before putting in a jar.